soyelchecho/ucisemvid/README.md

 # Children UCI

-Project for the UCI hostpitals in Medellín, Colombia using Unity 3D.
+Project for the children UCI hospitals in Medellín, Colombia using Unity 3D.